Kawasaki Heavy Industries & CRRC Qingdao Sifang C151C

-The Kawasaki Heavy Industries & CRRC Qingdao Sifang C151C is the sixth generation electric multiple unit rolling stock in operation on the North–South Line of Singapore's Mass Rapid Transit (MRT) system, manufactured by a consortium of Kawasaki Heavy Industries (KHI) and CRRC Qingdao Sifang under Contract 151C.
+The Kawasaki Heavy Industries & CRRC Qingdao Sifang C151C is the sixth generation electric multiple unit rolling stock in operation on the existing North–South (NSL) and East–West (EWL) lines of Singapore's Mass Rapid Transit (MRT) system, manufactured by a consortium of Kawasaki Heavy Industries (KHI) and CRRC Qingdao Sifang under Contract 151C.

 Twelve trains were purchased.
 They were delivered between 2017 and 2019, and were tested before the full service in 2019.
 The first was delivered on 27 October 2017.
 The interior design was unveiled on 28 February 2018 at Tuas Depot with two trains showcased.
 This brought the total number of trains operating on the NSEWL to 198 trainsets, up from the previous 186.
 The addition tripled the number of trains on the North–South and East–West Lines when they were first opened.

 The first three C151C trainsets commenced revenue service on 30 September 2018 on the North–South Line.

 Tender

 The tender for these trains under the contract 151C was closed on 14 May 2015 with three bids.
 The LTA has shortlisted all of them and the tender results were published on 22 September that year.
 Kawasaki has won the contract, similar to C151A and C151B.